GLYCAM-Web/gems/docs/Conventions.md

 # Conventions and Normal Practices for gemsModules

-Unless something here contradicts a widely-adopted practice, then use a widely-adopted practice.
+If a use case is not addressed here, use a convention from elsewhere in the codebase or something widely used.

+Not all of the conventions from the codebase are listed here.
+Adding them to this document is encouraged.

 ## Imports

-Goal: minimize the number of imports to greatly reduces the possibility of head-scratcher bugs.
+Minimize the number of imports in a given workflow to greatly reduce the possibility of head-scratcher bugs.

-It also makes the code faster.
+Doing that also makes the code faster.

 ### Leave `__init__.py` empty.

 Keep all imports purposeful, local, and targeted to the need.
+Because each gemsModule is its own 'package', and because the packages interact, use of `__init__.py` obfuscates the code more than simplifies it.

 ### Use Full Paths

-Don't use relative paths (start with dots).
-Please just accept this and hope you never need to know why.
-As of this writing, this is also the recommended best practice for Python.

-The gemsModules refer to each other, and sometimes to deprecated code.
-Each one is a 'package', and they often have identical names other than their paths.
+Don't use relative paths (that start with dots).
+As with the use of `__init__.py`, relative imports tend to obfuscate more than simplify.
+This is especially so because the gemsModules refer to each other, and sometimes to deprecated code, and package components share names.
+Namespacing is important, especially when debugging.

 Be verbose and unambiguous.

 ### Place imports as close to the imported code as possible.